langdoc/phoneme-viewer/README.md

 shiny::runGitHub("langdoc/phoneme-viewer")
 ```

-But I have honestly no idea whether it works on anyone elses computer.
+But I have no idea whether it works on anyone elses computer.
+In principle the sendpraat stuff should be pretty standard.